sanyogitapatil/capstone_project/README.md

  ##### Now you can start coding.
 Once you have done with your coding, :eyes:do not forget:eyes: to commit and push your code.
  ##### :heavy_check_mark: ** You should pull the code everytime when you are going to code.
-This will update and sync your code with latest one.
+This will update and sync your code with thhe latest one.
  ##### :heavy_check_mark: ** Once you will done with coding, please make sure to commit and push this code.
 So that, your code will be synced and main repo will be updated.
-So if someone else pull the code, he/she will get the updated code.
+So, if someone else pull the code, he/she will get the updated code.
  ##### :heavy_check_mark: ** I have created seperate R files for everyone.
-Please code only in your R. Once tested, it will be merged with mainCode.R
+Please code only in your R code.
+Once tested, it will be merged with mainCode.R

  ## 2. (Commit and push) When you are done with the code, follow the :point_down:below:point_down: steps to commit and push your changes.